 A good pair of shoes may not be able to solve all your problems, such as having your Bedouin guide stung by a Deathstalker scorpion and being chased by a runaway Camel.

 But I speak from experience when I say that a bad pair of shoes can definitely make a day like that feel a whole lot worse.

-So here’s a look at more than 30 of the best women’s hiking, running, and walking shoes for 2021, running the gamut from fun and fashionable to highly technical shoes designed to conquer any terrain.
+Read on for our guide to more than 30 of the best women’s hiking, running, and walking shoes, running the gamut from fun and fashionable to highly technical shoes designed to conquer any terrain.

 The new Thatcher model from sustainable shoe brand Forsake trods the middle ground between the durability of hiking boots and the comfort of sneakers.

 These stylish shoes (which are available in four colors) are designed to go from country creeks to city streets without missing a step.

 They’re made with a waterproof full grain leather upper, a heathered textile fabric, and a “Peak-to-Pavement” tread that’s designed to provide excellent traction even on uneven, slippery surfaces.

 Other noteworthy features include a gusseted tongue, compression EVA midsole, dual density footbed.

 Mammut’s Osura Low GTX is more of a multi-purpose shoe that works equally well on the trail or a city walking tour.